p6spy/p6spy/src/site/markdown/2.0/configandusage.md

     # (specifically automatic registration).
     #driverlist=

+	# filter what is logged
+    # please note this is a precondition for usage of: include/exclude/sqlexpression
+    # (default is false)
+    #filter=false

-    # comma separated list of tables to include
+    # comma separated list of strings to include
+    # please note that special characters escaping (used in java) has to be done for the provided regular expression
     # (default is empty)
     #include =
-    # comma separated list of tables to exclude
+    # comma separated list of strings to exclude
     # (default is empty)
     #exclude =

     # sql expression to evaluate if using regex
+    # please note that special characters escaping (used in java) has to be done for the provided regular expression
     # (default is empty)
     #sqlexpression =

-    # filter what is logged
-    # (default is false)
-    #filter=false

     # for flushing per statement
     # (default is false)